Hornsdale Power Reserve: Revenues from operation

 During two days in January 2018 when the wholesale spot price for electricity in South Australia rose due to hot weather, the battery made its owners an estimated as they sold power from the battery to the grid for a price of around /MWh.
 Based on the first six months of operation, the reserve is estimated to earn about per year.
 (This is a third-party estimate, based on spot energy prices; it is possible that the HPR has contracted to provide power at a lower price, in exchange for a more certain income stream.)

 After six months of operation, the Hornsdale Power Reserve was responsible for 55% of frequency control and ancillary services in South Australia.
 The battery usually arbitrages 30 MW or less, but in May 2019 began charging and discharging at around 80 MW and for longer than usual, increasing wind power production by reducing curtailment.
 FCAS is the main source of revenue.
 When the Heywood interconnector failed for 18 days in January 2020, HPR provided grid support while limiting power prices.
 This event was the main contributor to Neoen's €30 million ($A46.3 million) operating profit from Australian battery storage in 2020.

 In 2022, HPR started providing an estimated 2,000 MWs of inertial response to the grid.
 Such services usually being provided by coal and gas generators, HPR was the first big battery in the world to provide such services, and particularly useful given South Australia's high renewable penetration.

 Benefits for the consumers

-By the end of 2018, it was estimated that the Power Reserve had saved in costs.
+By the end of 2018, it was estimated that the Power Reserve had saved in consumer costs, mostly in eliminating the need for a fuel-powered 35 MW Frequency Control Ancillary Service..
 In 2019, grid costs were reduced by $116 million due to the operation of HPR.
 Almost all of the savings delivered by the Hornsdale battery came from its role in frequency and ancillary control markets, where HPR reduced costs by 91% from $470/MWh to $40/MWh; while providing a faster response of 100 ms vs 6000 ms with previous Contingency FCAS agreements.
-As of 2024, HPR is the largest battery in Australia with grid-forming abilities.
+As of 2024, HPR was the largest battery in Australia with grid-forming abilities.

 Controversy

 On September 23, 2021, the Australian Energy Regulator sued Neoen SA, saying the Hornsdale Power Reserve did not provide backup power during four months in 2019 for which it had received payment.
 The company was ultimately fined $900,000.
+The missing ability was later added.